xxtheresexx/Data-Engineering-Project-Open-Source/README.md

 # Data-Engineering-Project-Open-Source

-Hi, thanks for visiting my Github.
-This is a space for me to practice building data engineering pipelines using open source resources.
+Hi, thanks for stopping by!
+This space is where I document and practice building data engineering pipelines using open-source tools.
+I've learned so much from fellow engineers who generously shared their knowledge through documentation, GitHub, and YouTube videos.
+Now, it's my turn to give back to the community by creating detailed guides to help first-time engineers better understand the data engineering process.
+Here's my first data engineering project using open-source tools:

 ## Problem Statement